 Seizures of occipital lobe origin

 Seizures with ictal origin in the occipital lobe are characterized by a visual aura and are difficult to diagnose especially in young children.
 Visual auras, typically of elementary sensations, ictal blindness, versions of the head and eyes to the opposite side, rapid and forced blinking, oculoclonic activity are some features suggesting occipital lobe as an origin of focal seizure with impaired consciousness.
 Seizures from the primary visual cortex can cause bilateral loss of vision in the form of white-out or black-out.
-Shorter duration of the visual aura (less than 2 minutes) can help to differentiate from migraine aura which is typically longer (5 to 15 minutes).
+A shorter duration of the visual aura (less than 2 minutes) can help to differentiate from migraine aura which is typically longer (5 to 15 minutes).
 Complex, formed visual hallucinations like pictures of people, animals, etc. are associated with seizure onset in the extra-striate cortex.
-Other symptoms may result from spread to temporal or parietal lobes.
+Other symptoms may result from spread to the temporal or parietal lobes.

 Seizures of Insular Lobe Origin

 Seizures arising from the insula can mimic frontal, temporal, parietal lobe seizures.
-Origin from the insula is suspected when viscerosensitive symptoms (nausea, vomiting, salivation), motor symptoms (tonic, hypermotor or generalized tonic-clonic movements), and/or sensory symptoms (numbness, tightness, vibration, pain, vertigo) occur at seizure onset.
+Origin from the insula is suspected when viscerosensitive symptoms (nausea, vomiting, salivation), motor symptoms (tonic, hypermotor, or generalized tonic-clonic movements), and/or sensory symptoms (numbness, tightness, vibration, pain, vertigo) occur at seizure onset.